 ArtsEd is a member of the Federation of Drama Schools and they are another school that do their own admission process.
 The best place to look for their updated information is the audition section of their website:

 Much like many drama schools you’ll need to prepare a variety of modern and classical speeches.
 If you’re auditioning for the musical theatre course then expect to need to prepare musical pieces as well.

 ArtsEd seems to have gone through a renaissance in the past ten years.
 They’ve settled in their new location and the renovation of their main residence has contributed positively to their student reviews and standards.
 An “outstanding” rating from Ofsted has not come out of the blue.
-The principle, Chris Hocking, has steered the institution to a position that is rivalling schools with more resources and history behind them.
+The principal, Chris Hocking, has steered the institution to a position that is rivaling schools with more resources and history behind them.
 Needless to say, if you are reading this and you’ve been accepted to ArtsEd then we have no hesitation in recommending the school for aspiring professional performers.

 If you would like to see reviews of other UK drama schools then feel free to check out our articles here.